PTsolvers/Galileo23-MC1-GPU/README.md

 Starting from the [scripts_s4/diffusion_1D_enzyme.jl](scripts_s4/diffusion_1D_enzyme.jl), implement the multiple-kernels version of residual evaluation, by replacing the ?? symbols with some meaningful content.

-If the residual funciton is a GPU kernel, the syntax is a little bit different:
+If the residual function is a GPU kernel, the syntax is a little bit different:

 ```julia
 function grad_residual!(R̄,C̄,R,C,dc,dx)